 MAKING A MISTAKE IN TRAINING

-If you make a mistake in training then you put your hand up straightaway.
+If you make a mistake in training then you put your hand up straight away.
 Mistakes will happen and you should always admit to them.
-Once you have admitted to a mistake, you need to reclaim the something.
+Once you have admitted to a mistake, you need to reclaim the initiative.

 Here are two ways to do this: